The ejb-txn-remote-call quickstart demonstrates remote transactional EJB calls over two application servers of WildFly.

 Observing the recovery processing after client/remote-outbound-fail-stateless call

-The EJB call to the endpoint client/remote-outbound-fail-stateless
+The EJB call to the endpoint client/remote-outbound-fail-stateless simulates the presence

 of an intermittent network error happening at the commit phase of the two-phase commit protocol (2PC).